-Review the performance of the rule of law, human rights, and social cohesion programme in achieving the outputs stated in the programme document and their contributions to CPD outcomes.

-- Review of performance of the sustaining peace and social cohesion interventions focusing on support for conflict management and youth-at-risk. - Assess the factors that have been affecting national ownership and the outcome and its sustainability. - Assess the knowledge and behavioural change of stakeholders and youth at risk on integration and involvement of youths and peace and social cohesion (Youth Empowerment). - Assess the appropriateness of the project strategy, implementation approach, and programme institutional/management arrangements. - Assess the contributions of the portfolio to enhancing gender equality, human rights and empowerment of youth and indigenous groups. - Document best practices and lessons learned from the programme to feed into the next phase of the programme cycle. - Proffer concrete recommendations that may be required for enhancing the relevance, coherence, effectiveness, efficiency, impact, and sustainability of a future programme.
+- Review the performance of the SDI programme interventions in achieving the outputs stated in the programme document and their contributions to CPD outcomes. - Review of programme approach and coherence in delivering programme results. - Assess the factors that have been influenced community and national ownership of programme results and its sustainability. - Assess the knowledge, visibility and communication employed by both programme and government counterparts around the programme results. - Assess the appropriateness of the project strategy, implementation approach, and programme institutional/management arrangements. - Document best practices and lessons learned from the programme to feed into the next phase of the programme cycle. - Proffer concrete recommendations that may be required for enhancing the relevance, effectiveness, efficiency, impact, and sustainability of a future programme.

-5. Evaluation criteria and key questions
+4. Evaluation criteria and key questions

 The evaluation will follow the Organization of Economic Cooperation Development (OECD), Development Assistance Committee (DAC)'s evaluation criteria - relevance, coherence, effectiveness, efficiency, impact and sustainability.
 Partnership, Gender Empowerment and Social Inclusion (GESI) and human rights will be added as cross cutting criteria.
-The guiding guestions outlined below should be further refined by the consultant and agreed with UNDP prior to the commencement of the evaluation: The assessment on the contribution of the projects to development results through its activities will be made in accordance with the following evaluation criteria:
+The guiding questions outlined below should be further refined by the consultant and agreed with UNDP prior to the commencement of the evaluation: The assessment on the contribution of the projects to development results through its activities will be made in accordance with the following evaluation criteria:

-- Relevance of projects outputs. . - Effectiveness of project interventions in terms of achieving stated goals. • - .
-Efficiency of project interventions in terms of use of human and financial resources. - Sustainability of the results to which the project contributes. •
+- Relevance of projects outputs. - Effectiveness of project interventions in terms of achieving stated goals. - Efficiency of project interventions in terms of use of human and financial resources. - Sustainability of the results to which the project contributes.